Start App on Hardware Discovery

 Thus, it only handles USB and NFC when your app is in the foreground.

 However, if you like your app to start directly when a Security Key is discovered, you can decide to use our

 USB Intent Filter

 To enable USB dispatching, add the following to your

-If included, the app will be registered for dispatching Security Keys connected via USB.
+If included, the app will be registered for dispatching Security Keys discovered via USB.
 Without this, the app will be unable to persist permission to access a USB Security Key.
 To avoid asking the user for permission every time a USB Security Key connects, it is recommended to include this dependency.

 NFC Intent Filter